ttsolakis/nav_mpc/README.md

 ## 🎯 Why nav_mpc?
 **nav_mpc** provides:
 - An easy way to define a full nonlinear MPC problem — dynamics, constraints, and objectives are written symbolically, just like on paper.
-- A fast development workflow in Python, combined with Cython compilation for ultra-fast numerical evaluation.
+- A fast development workflow in Python with integrated simulation and result generation, combined with Cython compilation for ultra-fast numerical evaluation.
-- Realtime performance: the controller runs ultra-fast with deterministic timing, making it suitable for embedded hardware with tight control-loop deadlines.
+- Real-time performance: the controller runs ultra-fast with deterministic timing, making it suitable for embedded hardware with tight control-loop deadlines.
 - A clean, minimal set of dependencies and a research-friendly architecture that enables rapid prototyping, fast iteration, and straightforward extension to new robotic systems.

 ---